wangrunji0408/heif-thumbnailer/README.md

-# HeifThumbnailer
+# ImageThumbnailer

-A fast and efficient Swift library for extracting thumbnails from HEIF images.
+A fast and efficient Swift library for extracting thumbnails from various image formats including HEIF, JPEG, and Sony ARW files.

 ## Installation